jasonkaruza/SleepyqPHP/README.md

 ## Notes and Learnings
 - Setting underbed lights requires:
   - Setting Auto separate from On/Off for the setting
-  - Setting brightness as part of the foundation for fields fsLeftUnderbedLightPWM and fsRightUNderbedLightPWM
+  - Setting brightness as part of the foundation for fields fsRightUNderbedLightPWM (left doesn't change for me)
   - Setting On/Off with Timer separate from the above